Our Track Record

 Business Rescue – Coal mining operation, Mpumalanga

 Turnaround & partial wind-down of a Mpumalanga/KZN based coal and anthracite mining operation (10 companies).
 Bank exposure +/- R18m.
 The companies were placed in business rescue under Ian Fleming’s supervision in May 2017.
 The business rescue started out as a managed wind down (sale of assets) in which the bank was likely to receive 100c in the Rand.
 In the face of lower-than-expected values being realised on auction for key properties sold as part of the plan, the scope of the rescue had to be extended to take control of an associated group of companies via a complex process of litigation, in order to set up a mining operation and realise the assets held by those companies.
 With the blessing of the group’s creditors, EBT provided the majority of the litigation- and other funding that the rescue required in order to succeed.
 In December 2022, independent creditors including Absa were paid 100c/Rand.

 Business Review – Joinery business, KwaZulu Natal

 Independent Business Review (requested by ABSA) of a KZN-based joinery business with a turnover of approximately R200m.
 Subsequent appointment as turnaround officers.
-Following commencement of turnaround mandate, pervasive large scale fraud was uncovered and assessed no reasonable prospect of rehabilitation in light of the real extent of losses that the company was experiencing.
+Following the commencement of the turnaround mandate, pervasive large-scale fraud was uncovered and assessed no reasonable prospect of rehabilitation in light of the real extent of losses that the company was experiencing.
 Under Ian’s guidance, the company was put into voluntary liquidation.
 ABSA recovered their full exposure (a debtor finance facility of +/- R20m) within months.